 Note: The translation that follows was prepared by Shaul Seidler-Feller based on the recording of Rabbi Dr. Aharon Lichtenstein's (1933-2015) remarks made available through YIVO (correcting for moments toward the end of the tape when the audio cuts out of order).
-Transcriptions of Hebrew/Yiddish terms follow the standards adopted by YIVO, and all bracketed material was added by the translator.
+Transcriptions of Hebrew/Yiddish terms follow the standards adopted by YIVO (except in the case of personal names), and all bracketed material was added by the translator.